The Louisville Institute is a Lilly Endowment-funded

 - Postdoctoral Fellowships provide promising recent graduates a two-year teaching internship in a theological school.

-New Lilly Endowment Grant Supports Louisville Institute
+Nearly $8 Million Lilly Endowment Grant Renews Work of Louisville Institute

 Louisville Institute Supports Pastoral Study and Collaborative Inquiry